Derek Sloan

-On January 20, 2021, Sloan was expelled from the Conservative Party caucus after it was revealed that he had received a donation from white supremacist Paul Fromm.
+On January 20, 2021, Sloan was expelled from the Conservative Party caucus after it was revealed that he had received a donation from white supremacist and perennial political candidate Paul Fromm.
 Party leader Erin O'Toole explained that the decision had been made "because of a pattern of destructive behaviour involving multiple incidents."

 In the 2021 Canadian federal election, Sloan ran in the Banff—Airdrie riding as an independent, and finished fifth.
+Soon after he became the leader of the Ontario Party and stood for the party in the riding of Hastings—Lennox and Addington in the 2022 Ontario general election, finishing fourth.

 Background

 Sloan was born in 1984 and raised near Waterford, Ontario.
 He attended Kingsway College, a private Seventh-day Adventist Church-affiliated high school in Oshawa.

-In 2003, Sloan enrolled at Pacific Union College (PUC), a private university in Napa Valley, California associated with the Seventh-day Adventist Church.
+In 2003, Sloan enrolled at Pacific Union College, a private university in Napa Valley, California associated with the Seventh-day Adventist Church.
 There he completed a bachelor's degree in business in 2007.
-While attending PUC, Sloan served as president of the university's student association in 2007.
+While attending Pacific Union, Sloan served as president of the university's student association in 2007.

 After graduating, Sloan moved to Toronto, Ontario to work at a water-fuel systems company.
 Subsequently, he ran Sloan's Furniture Liquidation in Oshawa from 2011 to 2014.
 In 2014, Sloan began a law degree at Queen's University in Kingston, Ontario; he finished articling in 2018.
 Sloan has said he pursued law because he was interested in "defending religious liberties against political correctness."

 Sloan and his wife Jennifer have two daughters and a son.